pranavj1001/LearnLanguages/README.md

 This repo contains the code for learning many languages.
 I'll be adding more languages.

-**Update** - Initially I had plans to add learning code for languages only but now I'll be adding info about frameworks and libraries also.
+**Update** - Initially I had plans to add learning code for languages only but now I'll be adding info about frameworks, data structures and libraries also.

 ### Target Audience